emiliebarnard/pokemon-in-python/index.md

 ### Pokéathlon stats

-A Pokéatholon is a competition where Pokémon race, jump, and participate in other field events. *Pokéatholon Stats* define how a Pokémon performs in these events.
+A Pokéatholon is a competition where Pokémon race, jump, and participate in other field events. *Pokéatholon stats* define how a Pokémon performs in these events.
 There are five different stats:
 - speed
 - power
 - skill